-The management remains committed to maintain focus on improving the financial performance of your Company.
+The management remains committed to maintain focus on improving the financial performance of your Company, and we continue to drive for achieving Goal Zero in our safety performance.
 We assure you that we are driving towards credible, competitive and affordable business plans that deliver top quartile business performance.
 We thank our shareholders, customers and staff for their sustained support and trust in the Company, and look forward to taking this Company to newer heights.